philoushka/ThymeBlog/readme.md

 ###What Is This?###

-This is a blog engine that reads a Git repo full of yoru blog posts in Markdown format.
+This is a blog engine that reads a Git repo full of your blog posts in Markdown format.

 ###Technologies Used###